open-phytoliths/FAIR-phytoliths/ROADMAP.md

 The *FAIR phytoliths* project has grown from initial efforts by Emma Karoune to raise awareness on limited data sharing within the community of phytolith researchers.
 This initiative is supported by the International Phytolith Society ([IPS](https://phytoliths.org/)) and represents the first steps towards the [FAIRification](https://www.go-fair.org/fair-principles/) of phytolith data.

-Please check out our contribution guidelines and our community's [code of conduct](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/CODE_OF_CONDUCT.md) to help you get started, and the [README](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/README.md) for an overview of the project (if you have not read it yet)!
+Please check out our [contributor guidelines](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/CONTRIBUTING.md) and our community's [code of conduct](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/CODE_OF_CONDUCT.md) to help you get started, and the [README](https://github.com/open-phytoliths/FAIRer_phytoliths/blob/main/README.md) for an overview of the project (if you have not read it yet)!

 ## Milestone 1: Community building and training for FAIRification - throughout the project